Why GOP superlawyer Ben Ginsberg is bucking his party and blasting Trump’s baseless election claims - The Boston Globe

 Whereas Ginsberg said the 2000 recount was a legitimate legal issue — a recount in a single state with the two candidates separated by just 537 votes — he said the Trump campaign has no legal basis to dispute the victory by President-elect Joe Biden.

-Asked to explain his transformation, Ginsberg said in an interview that he became increasingly troubled this year that Trump was not just making baseless claims about fraud but also was undermining a tenet of American democracy.
+Ginsberg said he became increasingly troubled this year that Trump was not just making baseless claims about fraud but was also undermining a tenet of American democracy.

 Advertisement

-"My evolution started when the president doubled down in the lead-up to the 2020 election on his charges that our elections are rigged and fraudulent in a way that he hadn't previously," Ginsberg said.
-"It became a systemic attack made completely without evidence, aimed at undermining a basic pillar of our democracy.
-I know there's no evidence for systemic fraud because I had spent the better part of every election for four decades working in Republican poll-watcher programs and elections day operations."
+''My evolution started when the president doubled down in the lead-up to the 2020 election on his charges that our elections are rigged and fraudulent in a way that he hadn’t previously,'' Ginsberg said.

+''It became a systemic attack made completely without evidence, aimed at undermining a basic pillar of our democracy.
+I know there’s no evidence for systemic fraud because I had spent the better part of every election for four decades working in Republican poll-watcher programs and elections day operations.''

-Ginsberg, 69, is now one of the most visible Republican critics of Trump's effort to undermine the election results.
-He has written op-eds for The Washington Post blasting Trump's allegations that the election was fraudulent, including one in which he said, "My party is destroying itself on the Altar of Trump."
-He has spread his message across the media, including a Sunday appearance on "60 Minutes."
+Ginsberg, 69, is now one of the most visible Republican critics of Trump’s effort to undermine the election results.
+He has written op-eds for The Washington Post blasting Trump’s allegations that the election was fraudulent, including one in which he said ''My party is destroying itself on the Altar of Trump.''
+He has spread his message across the media, including in a Sunday appearance on ''60 Minutes.''

 While Ginsberg is not working with Democrats, he joined an amicus brief in a Texas case against a Republican effort to throw out 127,000 ballots cast at drive-through locations in Harris County.
 A judge rejected the effort to throw out the ballots.

-Some, however, question whether Ginsberg is the best messenger against the Trump campaign legal strategy.
+Some, however, question whether Ginsberg is the best messenger against the Trump campaign’s legal strategy.

 Lawrence Noble, former counsel to the Federal Election Commission, said Ginsberg bears some responsibility for the atmosphere in which Republicans pushed through laws that Democrats viewed as voter suppression.
-Noble said Republicans have pushed an array of laws that he said are designed to limit Democratic turnout, such as requiring certain types of identification to register; Republicans have said such efforts are designed to deter fraud.
+Noble said Republicans have pushed an array of laws designed to limit Democratic turnout, such as requiring certain types of identification to register; Republicans have said such efforts are designed to deter fraud.

 Advertisement

-Ginsberg said he had no regret about his work, or about Republican local and state efforts to require voter identification, which he said are worthy ways to ensure the vote is fair, not efforts at suppression.
+Ginsberg said he had no regrets about his work, or about Republican local and state efforts to require voter identification, which he said are worthy ways to ensure the vote is fair, not attempts to suppress votes.

-"Those laws were passed by elected legislators and signed into law by elected governors," Ginsberg said.
-He said calling them voter suppression is unfair and an example of "today's polarized climate."
+''Those laws were passed by elected legislators and signed into law by elected governors,'' Ginsberg said.
+He said calling them tools of voter suppression is unfair and an example of ''today’s polarized climate.''

+Ginsberg, raised in a liberal household in a Philadelphia suburb, initially pursued a journalism career, working at The Boston Globe, The Philadelphia Inquirer, and elsewhere.
+After writing about federal programs that he thought were a waste of money, he became a Republican, went to law school at Georgetown University, became an associate at a Washington law firm, where he focused on libel law, and eventually was asked to work on Republican-led recount efforts.

 Advertisement